ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/raf.md

 Obol’s Retroactive Funding (RAF) mechanism is designed to strengthen and promote the decentralisation of Ethereum's settlement layer by rewarding projects that add value and drive impact for Ethereum’s decentralisation.
 Read more about the Obol RAF [here](https://blog.obol.org/1-percent-for-decentralisation/).

 Voting and funding distributions occur over a series of **Obol Retroactive Fund (RAF)** rounds, with OBOL token Delegates determining how funds from the RAF are allocated.
+The first RAF round will open in February 2025.

 ## Overview of the Obol RAF: